zeeshankhan-05/uiuc-study-space-finder/README.md

 - [Backend API Endpoints](backend/server/API_ENDPOINTS.md) - Detailed backend API documentation
 - [Setup Instructions](docs/setup-instructions.md) - Detailed development environment setup

+## 🏢 Building System

+The application includes a comprehensive building mapping system that connects SVG map elements to building data for navigation and information display.

+### Building Data Structure

+Each building in the system includes:

+- **ID**: Unique identifier for the building
+- **Full Name**: Complete official building name
+- **Display Name**: User-friendly name for the UI
+- **Path**: URL path used in the SVG map for navigation

+### Recent Fixes

+- **Child Development Laboratory**: Added missing building entry for `/child-development-laboratory/` path
+- **Agricultural Engineering Sciences Building**: Corrected SVG map reference to use existing `/agricultural-engineering-sciences-building/` path instead of duplicate entry

+### Available Buildings

+The system currently supports 50+ buildings across campus, including:

+- Academic buildings (Engineering, Sciences, Arts, etc.)
+- Libraries and study spaces
+- Residence halls
+- Administrative buildings
+- Research facilities

+### Building Navigation

+- Click on any building on the interactive campus map
+- Building data is retrieved using the `getBuildingByPath()` function
+- Users are navigated to dedicated building pages with study space information
+- All building paths are validated against the building data registry

 ## 🧪 Testing

 ```bash